salasberryfin/CarND-Advanced-Lane-Lines/writeup_template.md

     return binary
 ```
-* **Direction of the gradient**, to filter out the undesired stuff from the image.
+* Calculate the **direction of the gradient** to filter out the undesired stuff from the image.
 The sobel operator (derivative of the image in the x/y direction) had to be calculated  as well to obtain the direction of the gradient.
-The parameters used for this scenario were kernel=15 and threshold=(0.7, 1.3).
+The parameters used for this scenario were: `kernel = 15` and `threshold = (0.7, 1.3)`.
 ``` python
 def dir_threshold(gray, abs_sobelx, abs_sobely, sobel_kernel=3, thresh=(0, np.pi/2)):
     direction = np.arctan2(abs_sobely, abs_sobelx)